Back to Articles

 AI Data Analysis Tools for Small Business

 The enthusiasm surrounding AI adoption has, in many organisations, outpaced the security thinking needed to support it.
 Employees are pasting confidential data into ChatGPT.
 Teams are connecting AI tools to internal databases without security review.
 Sensitive customer information is flowing through third-party AI services with no governance framework.
-For UK businesses subject to the Data Protection Act 2018 and UK GDPR, this isn't just a security risk — it's a regulatory liability that could result in significant fines and reputational damage.
+For UK businesses subject to the Data Protection Act 2018 and UK GDPR, this is not just a security risk — it is a regulatory liability that could result in significant fines and reputational damage.

 83%